mukullokhande99/XR-NPE/UL-VIO/README.md

 ---

-## Key Takeaways
+##Key Takeaways

-- UL-VIO maintains competitive accuracy even under **FP4 quantization** when combined with NR-TTA.
+-UL‑VIO holds up surprisingly well—even with aggressive FP4 quantization—when NR‑TTA is enabled, keeping accuracy in a practical range for real deployments.

-- **Quantization-aware evaluation** is essential for realistic edge deployment scenarios.
+-Building and testing with quantization in mind isn’t optional for edge use cases; it’s the only way to know how the system will behave on real devices with tight power and memory budgets.

-- **Posit formats** can outperform IEEE FP in noisy conditions, suggesting further efficiency opportunities in VIO systems.
+-Posit formats can shine in noisy conditions, sometimes outperforming standard IEEE floating point, which opens the door to more efficient and robust VIO on low‑power hardware.
 ---

 ## Citation